klbrabec/BC_stock_analysis_Wk_2_challenge/README.md

 There are two requirements for this project.
 The first is to validate that the code developed for the initial dataset analysis works as expected for a larger data set, and provides the same information.
 The second requirement is to ensure that the code performs well, and returns results as fast, or faster than it did prior to being refactored.
 This is not new code development, it relies on work done previously that has been verified.
-However, this code has been reviewed and refactored in order to make more efficient.
+However, this code has been reviewed and refactored in order to be more efficient.

 ## Results